 My objectives in this course are to develop your analytical problem-solving skills, and prepare you for a professional career in science and/or engineering.
 We will cover fewer topics, but in greater depth.
-We will divide our time between concepts, examples, problems, and labs.
+We will divide our time between concepts, examples, problems, and computer-based labs.

 The course working environment is SCALE-UP (Student-Centered Active Learning Environment for Undergraduate Programs).
 This environment encourages active and collaborative learning together in a studio-like setting.
 You'll be active class participants rather than passive audience members listening to me lecture.
-Participatory questions and comments are welcome and encouraged.
+I welcome and encourage your participation - I prefer class to be a dialog rather than a lecture whenever possible; it's more enjoyable for me, and more productive for you!